 - There are security checks in Vatican City, and queues can be extensive.
 Be prepared to wait.
 Have a water bottle, sunscreen, and a hat to beat the heat.
 There are public restrooms behind the post office.

 - Check that St Peter’s Basilica is open when you are due to visit.
-You will not be able to go inside the church on Sunday morning if there is a Pope’s mass.
+You cannot go inside the church on Sunday morning if there is a Pope’s mass.
 In addition, the Pope’s general audience is held in St Peter’s Square on Wednesday mornings.
 At this time, you cannot enter the church.

 - The dome of St Peter’s Basilica is open from March to October.
-There is an elevator which, for a fee, you can take to the roof for around 10 euros per person.
+You can take an elevator to the roof for around 10 euros per person.
 Climbing the steps takes longer but is a little cheaper.
 From the rooftop, it is 320 steps to get to the dome.
 Do not do this if you are not keen on confined spaces.
 It’s a tricky narrow climb up and down in the same way.

 - There is a dress code in Vatican City.
 The general rule is that shoulders and knees should be covered.